apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ## Pickling and Managing Main Session

-Pickling in the Python SDK is set up to pickle the state of the global namespace.
-By default, global imports, functions, and variables defined in the main session are not saved during the serialization of a Beam job.
+When the Python SDK submits the pipeline for execution to a remote runner, the pipeline contents, such as transform user code, is serialized (or pickled)  into a bytecode using libraries that perform the serialization (also called picklers).
+The default pickler library used by Beam is `dill`.
+By default, global imports, functions, and variables defined in the main pipeline module are not saved during the serialization of a Beam job.
 Thus, one might encounter an unexpected `NameError` when running a `DoFn` on any remote runner.
 To resolve this, supply the main session content with the pipeline by setting the `--save_main_session` pipeline option.
 This will load the pickled state of the global namespace onto the Dataflow workers.
 For example, see [Handling NameErrors](https://cloud.google.com/dataflow/docs/guides/common-errors#how-do-i-handle-nameerrors) to set the main session on the `DataflowRunner`.